Skip to main content

 William Lloyd Buck

-(Photo courtesy of William Lloyd)
+(Photo courtesy of William Loyd)

-Sitting with the deer for a few moments as the wind lightly blew and the cloud-obscured sun slowly sank toward the horizon, Lloyd soon realized he needed to get to work on getting the big deer out of the swampy field.
+Sitting with the deer for a few moments as the wind lightly blew and the cloud-obscured sun slowly sank toward the horizon, Loyd soon realized he needed to get to work on getting the big deer out of the swampy field.
 But when he went to do so in the evening’s gathering gloom, he had some trouble getting the bruiser whitetail loaded up into the back of his UTV and pickup truck.

-“On my Ranger side-by-side, I didn’t know if I could get to him because it was bad muddy,” said Lloyd.
+“On my Ranger side-by-side, I didn’t know if I could get to him because it was bad muddy,” said Loyd.
 “I think that’s why he was staying down in there, down in that draw, because it was remote and couldn’t be seen from the road.”

 'Pictures didn’t do it justice'

 Eventually, he got the deer loaded up and headed home.
-The next morning, as friends came over to look at Lloyd’s deer and photos began to spread, it didn’t take long for the story to get out to others in local communities.
+The next morning, as friends came over to look at Loyd’s deer and photos began to spread, it didn’t take long for the story to get out to others in local communities.

-“It didn’t take long to circulate,” said Lloyd.
+“It didn’t take long to circulate,” said Loyd.
 “In fact, it kind of went viral in the area that I live in.
 People that live there in the area where the deer was killed, I don’t think they liked it that someone had come in from another county and had killed that deer.
 They had seen the deer (too) and (had) hunted it.”

-As has often been the case with many other big deer that are tagged by hunters in various parts of North America, local game wardens did their due diligence and visited with Lloyd, the landowner, and checked out the pertinent facts to make sure everything was legal.
+As has often been the case with many other big deer that are tagged by hunters in various parts of North America, local game wardens did their due diligence and visited with Loyd, the landowner, and checked out the pertinent facts to make sure everything was legal.
 (Editor’s Note: A call to an Arkansas Game and Fish Commission law enforcement official confirmed that the agency looked into the story of the big eastern Arkansas buck, checked things out to their satisfaction, and concluded that no further investigation was necessary.)

-As Lloyd tried to come to grips with the enormity of the buck he had shot in the days that followed, speculation ramped up about just how big the deer was.
+As Loyd tried to come to grips with the enormity of the buck he had shot in the days that followed, speculation ramped up about just how big the deer was.
 The hunter knew it was certainly the largest buck he had ever shot, or seen, for that matter.
 Others that saw the deer opined that it might be one of the best ever killed in Arkansas deer hunting history.

 When Boone and Crockett Club official measurer Clinton Latham eventually scored the deer after the mandatory 60-day drying period was complete, he knew he was looking at a special buck.